 Undergraduate Research and Creative Activity (URCA) was established in 2009 by Dean Dawn Weber to support the scholarly work of students in the College of Arts and Sciences at Ashland University.
 URCA is involved in promoting collaboration between faculty and students in projects that go beyond the walls of the classroom.
 MORE...

-The program provides the student with a working background in intelligence and the skills needed to become an entry level intelligence analyst in the Intelligence Community.
+The Intelligence Internship at ATIC offers a unique opportunity for college students interested in careers in intelligence.
+The internship provides the student with a working background in intelligence and the skills needed to become an entry level intelligence analyst in the Intelligence Community.
 Read More